Asfak00/asfak00/README.md

 <h1> About Me </h1>

-Hey there!
-I'm Asfak Ahmed, a self-proclaimed front end web developer with a knack for creating visually stunning websites. <b>I am winning 2nd runner's up prize on " Programming hero web application showcase contest 2".</b> From crafting incredible user experiences to debugging pesky code issues, I'm totally immersed in the world of web development.
-Want to see some of my work?
-Check out my portfolio!
-Let's connect and create some amazing projects together.
-Drop me a message and let's chat about how I can help bring your website to life.
+I am Asfaq Ahmed.
+I am a front-end web developer.
+I have been working in this sector for the past 1+ years.
+I consider coding as the most important thing in my life.
+I love to tackle complex problems. <b> I won 2nd runner's prize in " ProgrammingHeroweb application showcase contest 2".</b>

 <br/>
 <br/>